IxalonDarkstone/spicychat-analytics-dashboard/README.md

 ## Features

-- **Main Page Charts**: Visualize total messages and daily changes for 7-day, 30-day, and All timeframes.
+- **Main Page Charts**: Visualize total messages and daily changes for 7-day, 30-day, Current Month, and All timeframes.
+7 Days Default.
-- **Bot Detail Pages**: View individual bot metrics and charts (All timeframe).
+- **Bot Cards/Detail Pages**: View bot cards for each of your bots with avatars and individual bot metrics and charts using the Details button on the card (All timeframe).
-- **Bot Table Sorting**: Sort by Link, Name, Title, Total Messages, Daily Δ, or Created At.
+- **Bot Table Sorting**: Sort by Delta Δ, Total, Created At, or Name, Ascending or Descending.
+Default is Delta Δ Descending.
+- **Creation Timeframe Scoping**: Choose the Created in: dropdown to see only bots created during the selected timeframe (All, 7 Days, 30 Days, Current Month).
+Defaults to All.
 - **Persistent Totals History**: Collapsible history table, expanded by default, persists state during the session.
 - **Authentication**: Uses `auth_credentials.json` to store credentials, with browser-based login for initial setup or expired tokens.
-- **Filters**: Filter bots by creation date and timeframe via dropdowns.
 - **Additional Features**: Correct daily deltas, dark theme, total bots display, snapshot button.

 ## Troubleshooting

-- **Setup Issues**: If the setup script fails, ensure Python 3.8+ is installed (`python --version`) and you have internet access (I use and recommend 3.11.x).
+- **Setup Issues**: If the setup script fails, ensure Python 3.11+ is installed (`python --version`) and you have internet access.
 - **Log Files**: Check `logs/setup_spicychat.log` for setup errors or `logs/spicychat.log` for runtime issues.
 - **Snapshot Issues**: Ensure you complete the Google Sign-In and navigate to "My Chatbots" before pressing Enter in the terminal.
 - **Chart Issues**: Verify `charts/` and `static/charts/` are writable.
 Test without chart generation to isolate issues: